-In conclusion, the Framework created by Avison Young set out a series of actions to move the Council towards a strategic (and corporate best practice) approach to estate management, and also a more targeted, needs led approach to identifying estate re-alignment and rationalisation opportunities.
-These have been areas of focus for the Council during 2022.
+In conclusion, the Framework created by Avison Young set out a series of actions to move the Council towards a strategic (and corporate best practice) approach to estate management, and a more targeted, needs led approach to identifying estate re-alignment and rationalisation opportunities.

-The final section of this initial Asset Management Plan will explain what the Council's next steps are to respond to these issues, how it will develop a comprehensive asset management plan, and set out a high-level Action Plan for the next 12 months.
-However, before this, it is worth summarising some of the key themes, challenges and opportunities that will impact on the management of the Council's assets over the next few years.
+The final section of this initial Asset Management Plan summarises some of the key themes as part of a high-level action plan, listing the challenges and opportunities that will have an impact on the management of the Council's assets over the next few years.
 These all provide context to the shaping of the AMP.

-Challenges, Opportunities, and what we need from our assets in the future
+Challenges, Opportunities, and what we need from our assets in the future.